jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 the shareholding agreement with the winning bidders to ensure national security, including, but not limited to, the use of water during drought or calamity.
-(c) Consistent with Section 34(d) of the Act, the NAPOCOR shall continue to be responsible for watershed rehabilitation and management and shall be entitled to the environmental charge equivalent to one-fourth of one centavo per kilowatt-hour sales (P0.0025/kWh), which shall form
+(c) Consistent with Section 34(d) , the NAPOCOR shall continue to be responsible for watershed rehabilitation and management and shall be entitled to the environmental charge equivalent to one-fourth of one centavo per kilowatt-hour sales (P0.0025/kWh), which shall form